mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-In the above example, `light` (default) and `dark` color schemes are defined.
-The structure of each color scheme must be a plain object with keys and values.

 #### Switching color schemes

 By default, when `colorSchemes` is defined, Pigment CSS uses the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query to switch between color schemes based on the user's system settings.

-However, if you want to control the color scheme based on application logic, for example, using a button to switch between light and dark mode, you can customize the behavior by providing a `getSelector` function:
+But if you want to control the color scheme based on application logic—for example, using a button to switch between light and dark mode—you can customize the behavior by providing a `getSelector` function as shown below:

 ```diff
   extendTheme({